ImDaNintendo-WiiGuy/MBG2MBP/README.md

 # MBG2MBP
 A texture pack for Marble Blast Gold that makes your game (except main menu, expect that in a later version) look like Marble Blast Platinum.

+Better played with PlatinumTeam's Marble Skin Selector and the Platinum marble texture.

 ------INSTALL INSTRUCTIONS------

 !BACKUP YOUR "marble" FOLDER INCASE YOU WANT TO UNINSTALL!